erikhuan/GameProject/README.md

 # Is it Lonely at the Top of the World?

-Action Platformer
+## Action Platformer

-New game start, town in flames, night time, tutorial stage, has powerful sword and bow, possibly one shot enemies, sees the girl, wakes up from dream.

-## Power ups

-Arrows: metal>crystal>element
-Faster bow shots
-Sword skills
-More damage to certain enemies

-## Weapon Equips

-Sword + Bow	Roll, Shoot
-Sword + Shield  Block
-Spear		Sidestep, Dash
-Great Axe	Attack projectiles, crush rocks

 Boy plays as a platformer; finding upgrades and killing monsters along the way

-Press jump and roll together to do a somersault.
-Can toadstool off enemies.
+Press jump and roll together to do a somersault(?)
+Can toadstool off enemies(?)

-Girl has magic powers; used to solve puzzles.
-Friend of monsters.
-Create magic platforms to change up environment.
-Make her playable in the second half??
+Girl has magic powers; used to solve puzzles
+Friend of monsters
+Create magic platforms to change up environment
+Make her playable in the second half(?)
+Or at all(?)

+Example of decision making

 First strong enemy/boss encounter early on
 Knight on a bridge